Moolap

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects that could affect the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects that may impact the area.
 Notable projects include Moolap Coastal Strategic Framework Plan, Geelong Ring Road Extension (Bellarine Link), Whittington Family and Community Hub, Aldershot Reserve Improvements.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.